Viviana-Mariam/Proiect-Final-Testare-Manuala/README.md

 - All planned tests have been completed;
 - All resolved bugs have been retested and approved by the QA team;
 - All functional and non-functional requirements have been tested and met;
-- System performance meets established requirements, including response time and load capacity;
-- The system is stable and free of critical errors or stability issues;
+- The system is free of critical;
 - The necessary test reports have been generated and distributed;
 - Users and clients have approved the test results;
 - Deadline was reached;